gdprsdk/android-gdpr-library/README.md

 2) If so, set the application as being subject to GDPR.
 GdprCmp.setIsSubjectToGDPR(true)
 3) Show the CMP UI...
 GdprCmp.startCmpActivityForResult(..)
 4) Receive onActivityResult callback and check resultCode against CmpActivityResult resultCodes.
-5) If the user made a choice, then the consent string will be saved and you are done.
+5) If the user made a choice, then the consent string has been saved and you are done.

 GdprCmp methods: